 Keep in mind that DIRECTV NOW is not just a way to watch ESPN online.
 It really is an all around cable TV alternative that features a little something for everyone in the family.
-Here are some of the most popular channels the service offers: AMC, CNN, TNT, FOX News, Food Network, TBS, the History Channel, HGTV, IFC, Cartoon Network/Adult Swim, and more.
 There are 60+ channels in total available for streaming in the basic package, just like you’d get from a cable company, but it’s online.
-So, you can do a lot more than just watch ESPN live with DIRECTV NOW.
+If you crave more selection, you can get up to 120+ channels in the larger packages.
+So, you can do a lot more than just watch ESPN live with DIRECTV NOW!

 Not sure yet?
 That’s cool!
 Sign up for the 7-day trial to see if DIRECTV NOW is right for you.
 It’s a great way to get an ESPN live stream free for one week.
-Need a free Amazon Fire stick or maybe an Apple TV?
-All you need to do is prepay for your service and you can have a chance to get either of those free.
+Need a free Amazon Fire stick?
+All you need to do is prepay for your service for a few months and you can get a free device.
 Still have questions?
 Head on over to our DIRECTV NOW review and you’ll get your answers!
 And don’t forget to sign up for your free weeklong trial!

 Sling TV Offers ESPN Live Stream at Lowest Price

-Sling TV is a streaming service similar to Netflix, Hulu, and others.
-It lets you watch TV programs on your computer, mobile device, or streaming device (Roku, Apple TV, etc.).
-However, there is one major difference: Sling TV offers live streams of popular cable channels.
-Most notably, it is the cheapest service that offers an ESPN live stream.
+Sling TV is a streaming service similar to DIRECTV NOW and others.
+It lets you watch TV programs on your computer, mobile device, or streaming device (Roku, Apple TV, etc.) Most notably, it is the cheapest service that offers an ESPN live stream.
 Sling TV is just $20 a month with no contract, or only $14 a month if you’re a T-Mobile customer.